Carlosmape/carlosmape.github.io/_posts/2022-10-15-Fixing-Lenovo-Tab-4-10.md

 ---
 layout: post
-title: Fixing broken rooted tablet
+title: Fixing a Broken Rooted Tablet
-description: Retaking an old project to degoogle an Android tablet that ends with a paperweight
+description: Reviving an old project to de-google an Android tablet that ended up as a paperweight
-categories: ['Personal', 'Use case']
+categories: ['Personal']
-tags: ['Curiosity', 'Resilience']
+tags: ['Curiosity', 'Resilience', 'Problem resolution']
 os: ['Android']
 ---

-# State of the art
+# State of the Art

-Some time ago, I tried to root and de-google an old tablet.
-Just for fun and check by my self the process.
-Also I want to check if the Gapps consumes more resources (indeed more battery) and I could give more battery life to my device.
+Some time ago, I took on a personal challenge to root and "de-Google" an old Android tablet—just to experiment and learn about the process.
+My goal was to explore the potential for better battery life by removing resource-hungry Google apps and services.
+Additionally, I wanted to deepen my understanding of Android customizations and its ecosystem.

-I allowed to install custom [TWRP](https://twrp.me/about/) recovery system.
-After that I allowed rooted with [Magisk](https://themagisk.com/).
-All this knowledge comes from a huge research in internet (Reddit, XDA, and other Android forums).
-And some try-error.
-Once rooted, the first thing I done, was to create a system backup using TWRP.
-All seemed to be nice!
-Time to play with a rooted tabled and try to "de-google" it!

-I started by downloading some app removal for root (I dont know the name, I simply searched in Play Store and tryed some of them).
-It is worth to mention that I removed some apps, rebooted the device and tested if all were working again.
-I begin to remove known useless applications i.e.: Vendor pre-installed applications such as one called "Lenovo Tab 4 10" that just shows an usage demo, some useless games, and third party applications such as Amazon and Netflix.
-I discovered some hidden applications pre-installed by the manufacturer such as some japanese packages and a wierd launcher.
-I properly remove all of them.

-Some time late, in a further research I proposed to remove Google applications and services (each application leads me to investigate if there were Android applications or not).
-OK!
-I removed Maps, Gmail and even some other applcations such as account manager and Google Services!!.
-Time to make an "stable" backup.
-I turned on the tablet and entered to Recovery Mode (TWRP) to make a system backup.
-Ups, at this point the troubles begin...
-I dont know how or why, TWRP failed the backup process...
-I tried several times but the process always unexpected exited.

-I tried to reboot the tablet again.
-Manufacturer's logo appears, all right.
-Android initializes and displays the lock screen, fine!
-Unfortunately for me, sudenly the device restarted.
-Initializes Android again and the same situation: few seconds after display the lock screen, the tablet reboots again.

-Obviously, my maind says to me: quickly! restore to the latest maked backup!!.
-I started TWRP again, went to backup process, selected the properly backup image and wait until it finished the process.
-Rebooted the tablet again... and ... the issue appears again, the trouble was not fixed.
-I converted the old tablet in a paperweight.

-# Some time later
-In this weekend I have some free time to literarly waste by researching and may be not fix the tab.

-First of all, I tried to restore the old system backups.
-Not just one, all of them, from the newer to the older.
-Nothing different happens, the tablet keeped broken.

-Let's do something different (may be my backups were corrupted or were including the origin of the issue): I started to look for an original ROM image from the manufacturer but I did not find anything.
-Instead I found an unofficial [Lineage OS ROM image](https://forum.xda-developers.com/t/rom-unofficial-9-0-tbx304f-l-x-lineageos-16-0-for-lenovo-tab4-10.4199623/page-2) compatible with my tablet.
-It is not official becouse Lineage OS Community has not this tablet in [their compatible devices list](https://wiki.lineageos.org/devices/).
-Nice!
-Why I should not try to install this room instead of the original manufacturer's one?
-Yeah, it is an unofficial image... it is not trusted and properly tested, but...
-What difference does it make if the tablet was already broken?.

-I uploaded the image to my tablet SD card.
-Booted the tablet in Recovery mode but... what the heck?
-TWRP does not initializes.
-All the time, the tablet where running in the Recovery Menu.
-Oookay, no problem, lets reinstall TWRP throw fashboot Android's SDK command tool.

-Once installed, I enter on TWRP install menu, selected the Lineage OS ROM and waited to TWRP finished the process...
-But an `/data` partiton error appears in the installation log.
-So I researched about this error and found a tutorial to fix it.
-Apparently, `/data` partition was become corrupted, to fix it was needed to format the partition to another data format (in this case ext2) and format again to the original data format (ext4).
-If this format will fix the system partition, why not this fix my original trouble?
-I restarted the tablet (once again) and surprisingly, Android started from the scratch (such as if I recently bought it!)
-Android asks from permissions and so on.
-An What I have in my hands!?
-Android were working properly again!!

-At this point it was close to 3:00 A.M and I was tired but excited to know if I could (may be) install Lineage OS.
-I thought: last opportunity, if it does not work, I will go to sleep and may be another day will try to restore the system again.
-I rebooted one more time, started againt TWRP and try the final opportunity.
-The process finished properly this time, no error logs and an atractive button "Reboot" that were saying "push me" and...

-Tablet restarts and I saw the loading screen of Lineage OS!
-How wonderful when everything works first time... right?
-Too late to geek in to Lineage OS, time to sleep.
+I started by installing the **TWRP** recovery system, followed by rooting the tablet with **Magisk**, which I had researched extensively through forums like Reddit and XDA.
+With these tools in place, I proceeded cautiously, ensuring I created backups of the system as I went along.
+The initial process was straightforward, and I was excited to see the tablet working after successfully rooting it.

+## Removing Pre-installed Apps

+My first task was to remove bloatware and Google applications.
+I used various root-enabled app removal tools I found in the Play Store, testing and verifying the stability of the tablet after each step.
+I carefully removed useless vendor applications (such as demo apps and pre-installed games), followed by third-party apps like **Amazon** and **Netflix**.
+I even uncovered some hidden applications pre-installed by the manufacturer and removed them to streamline the system.

+Once I had cleared the basic apps, I aimed for a more ambitious goal: to remove all **Google services**.
+This included applications like **Maps**, **Gmail**, **Google Account Manager**, and **Google Services Framework**.
+After this, I created a **stable backup** of the modified system—confident that the tablet was now truly "de-Googled"!

+## Encountering Trouble: A Broken Tablet

+However, my excitement was short-lived.
+When I attempted to reboot the tablet and enter recovery mode to perform another backup, the device kept restarting, stuck in a boot loop.
+I tried to restore the latest backup through TWRP, but to my dismay, the problem persisted.
+Despite multiple attempts to fix the issue, I had inadvertently turned my once-functional tablet into a **paperweight**.

+## A New Approach: Reviving the Tablet

+After some time, I returned to the project, determined to fix the issue.
+I began by restoring all the old system backups—starting with the most recent and working backward.
+But the device still refused to boot.
+It was clear that the backups were either corrupted or included the source of the issue.

+Then, during my research, I discovered an **unofficial LineageOS ROM** compatible with my tablet.
+While LineageOS wasn’t officially supported for my device, I saw an opportunity.
+The tablet was already bricked, so what did I have to lose?
+I decided to take a risk and install the unofficial ROM, hoping it would bring my tablet back to life.

+## Overcoming Obstacles: Persistence Pays Off

+I began by transferring the ROM to the tablet’s SD card and booting the device into recovery mode.
+Unfortunately, TWRP wasn’t initializing.
+No problem—I reinstalled TWRP using the **fastboot** command through Android's SDK tools.
+Once reinstalled, I selected the ROM and attempted to install it.
+However, an error related to the **/data** partition appeared, halting the process.

+Undeterred, I researched the error and found a solution.
+The **/data** partition had become corrupted, so I needed to reformat it.
+Following the instructions, I reformatted the partition to the **ext2** format and then back to **ext4**, the original format.
+I hoped this would resolve the issue, but I wasn’t entirely sure.

+To my surprise, after rebooting, Android started up from scratch, just as if it were a brand-new device.
+The tablet asked for permissions, and everything seemed to work as expected.
+Excited yet cautious, I decided to give LineageOS one last shot.

+## Success: LineageOS Installed

+Around 3:00 A.M., I tried again to install LineageOS.
+This time, everything went smoothly: no error logs, and the process finished successfully.
+I pressed "Reboot," and there it was—the **LineageOS** loading screen appeared!
+It was a thrilling moment of success, especially after all the setbacks I had encountered.

+As excited as I was, it was time to sleep.
+The project had been a great learning experience and a test of my **curiosity**, **problem-solving skills**, and **resilience**.

-(To be continued)
+(To be continued…)